International Boundary and Water Commission: Chamizal Convention

+1970 Boundary Treaty

 The 1970 Boundary Treaty (23 November) resolved all pending boundary differences and provided for maintaining the Rio Grande and the Colorado River as the international boundary.
 The Rio Grande was re-established as the boundary throughout its 2,019-km (1,254 mile) limitrophe section.
 The treaty includes provisions for restoring and preserving the character of the Rio Grande as the international boundary where that character has been lost, to minimize changes in the channel, and to resolve problems of sovereignty that might arise due to future changes in the channel of the Rio Grande.
 It provides for procedures designed to avoid the loss of territory by either country incident to future changes in the river's course due to causes other than lateral movement, incident to eroding one of its banks and depositing alluvium on the opposite bank.
 This treaty, too, charged the IBWC with carrying out its provisions.

 The Boundary Treaty of 1970 transferred 823 acre of Mexican territory to the U.S., in areas near Presidio and Hidalgo, Texas, to build flood-control channels.
 In exchange, the U.S. ceded 2177 acre to Mexico, including five parcels near Presidio, the Horcon Tract containing the little town of Rio Rico, Texas, and Beaver Island near Roma, Texas.
 The last of these transfers occurred in 1977.

 On November 24, 2009, the U.S. ceded six islands in the Rio Grande to Mexico, totaling 107.81 acres.
 At the same time, Mexico ceded three islands and two cuts to the U.S., totaling 63.53 acres.
 This transfer, which had been pending for 20 years, was the first application of Article III of the 1970 Boundary Treaty.
 In recent years, the IBWC has been criticized as an institutional anachronism, bypassed by modern social, environmental, and political issues.
 The U.S. section has been described as secretive, beholden to special interests, and indifferent to environmental problems.
 The State Department has attempted to distance itself from responsibility for the U.S. section, even disclaiming jurisdiction, notwithstanding numerous statutes to the contrary.
 Critics, including the agency's employees, say poor leadership has led to deteriorating levees, dams, and water-treatment facilities.